eduardojvieira/website/src/pages/terms.md

 Eduardo Vieira will not be liable to you (whether under the law of contract, the law of torts, or otherwise) in relation to the contents of, or use of, or otherwise in connection with, this website:

-*   for any direct loss;
+- for any direct loss;
-*   for any indirect, special, or consequential loss; or
+- for any indirect, special, or consequential loss; or
-*   for any business losses, loss of revenue, income, profits, or anticipated savings, loss of contracts or business relationships, loss of reputation or goodwill, or loss or corruption of information or data.
+- for any business losses, loss of revenue, income, profits, or anticipated savings, loss of contracts or business relationships, loss of reputation or goodwill, or loss or corruption of information or data.

 These limitations of liability apply even if Eduardo Vieira has been expressly advised of the potential loss.

 **5. Governing Law**

-These Terms will be governed by and construed in accordanceance with the laws of Brazil, and any disputes relating to these Terms will be subject to the exclusive jurisdiction of the courts of Brazil.
+These Terms will be governed by and construed in accordance with the laws of Argentina, and any disputes relating to these Terms will be subject to the exclusive jurisdiction of the courts located in Córdoba, Argentina.

 **6. Changes to These Terms**